seedstack/website/content/docs/seed/manual/security/configuration.md

 padawan = academy:learn
 ```

 Note that Obiwan will only have the `academy:teach` permission on `Coruscant` location.
+Also the `guest` role will be attributed to everyone.